 - 2. To foster in humanity the constant desire for self-perfection so that people may learn to serve their fellow man and God in modest stillness and humility.

 - 3. To foster the teaching of love and understanding between all people with the aim of uniting all men in the service of God.

-Tuesdays: these meetings are held weekly from 8pm to 9.15pm at our meeting room at 55 Tramway Rd, Beach Haven, Auckland.
-The book for study and discussion in these meetings is The Glimpse; The inner teaching of Abu Hamid Muhammad al-Ghazzali’s Mishkat al-Anwar, (The Niche for Lights) by Abdullah Dougan, (p.
-39. “Destroying the ego”) The next meeting is May 21
+Tuesdays: these meetings are held weekly from 8:00pm to 9:15pm at our meeting room at 55 Tramway Rd, Beach Haven, Auckland.
+The book for study and discussion in these meetings is Probings by Abdullah Dougan, Chapter 6, p.
+85, ‘Eventually the earthbound spirit …’ The next meeting is 25 April 2017.

 The meetings are chaired by a Gnostic Society member and have an emphasis on the psychological work on ourselves as taught by G.I.
 Gurdjieff and expanded by Abdullah.
 The format followed is; each week one member reports on their progress and experience in their work on themselves with feedback and support given by the other members according to their own experience; this is followed by a period open to general questions pertaining to the Work, reading and discussion of one of Abdullah’s books, and the meeting concludes with a silence.

-Thursdays: these meetings are held weekly from 8pm to 9pm.
-On alternate weeks we read from and discuss the works of Hazrat Inayat Khan, and a book by another spiritual teacher that is selected by the members, at present “The Masnavi” Teachings of Rumi. (abridged and translated by E.H.
-Whinfield)
+Thursdays: these meetings are held weekly from 7:30pm to 8:30pm.
+On alternate weeks we read from and discuss the works of Hazrat Inayat Khan, and a book by another spiritual teacher that is selected by the members, at present ‘The Masnavi Teachings of Rumi’ (abridged and translated by E.H.
+Whinfield).